tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-9-programmer-explains-how-to-get-out-of-writing-documentation.md

 ---
-title: "Thoughts on \"Documentation Avoidance for Programmers\" presentation"
+title: "Thoughts on \"Documentation Avoidance for Programmers\""
 categories:
 - general
 keywords: documentation, developer, write the docs, efficiency
-summary: "This past week on the WTD Slack forum, there was a bit of discussion around a recent presentation titled \"Documentation Avoidance for Programmers\".
-In the presentation, Peter Hilton lays out a series of tips on how programmers might get out of writing documentation."
+summary: "This past week on the WTD Slack forum, there was a bit of discussion around a recent presentation titled \"Documentation Avoidance for Programmers.\" In the presentation, Peter Hilton lays out a series of tips on how programmers might get out of writing documentation."
 ---

 ## Documentation Avoidance presentation

-You can view the presentation by [Peter Hilton](http://hilton.org.uk/) here: [Documentation Avoidance for Programmers](https://www.infoq.com/presentations/minimal-code-documentation)
+You can view the presentation by Peter Hilton here: [Documentation Avoidance for Programmers](https://www.infoq.com/presentations/minimal-code-documentation)

 Some of the tips are ridiculous (and said  tongue-in-cheek).
 Hilton says you can go on Slack or IRC and ask other programmers what a particular class does (even if you already know), and then just copy their answer and use it for documentation.